- Location: London

 There is absolutely everything accommodation and food-wise on this island including all the major brands as well as plenty of local flavour.
 Here’s some of our favourite places for a stop.

-- The Hubub – bit of a hidden gem located upstairs in a former-Presbyterian church now home to The Space Theatre.
+- The Hubbub – bit of a hidden gem located upstairs in a former-Presbyterian church now home to The Space Theatre.
 Cosy neighbourhood vibe with shelves of books and serving all day.
 Great mushroom and truffle cheese toastie.

 - The Gun – one of the most historic pubs in London with a big fire in the winter and riverside terrace overlooking the O2 centre in the summer

-- The Ferry House Inn – traditional pub well off the tourist trail with an in-house Indian restaurant upstairs.
-What a perfect match!
+- The Ferry House Inn – the oldest pub on the island and a traditional east end boozer well off the London tourist trail

 - Island Summary:

 This circular London walk offers real breathing space within the City.
 Although the island is under rapid development, the clatter of haulage equipment raising cement through the multi-colour jungle of high rise skeletons is muted by the calm waters of the Thames that gracefully meander towards the sea.
 Grebes, gulls and people alike enjoy the escape it offers from the frenetic urban forest.
 There are two very different worlds here and both are very enjoyable.

 Along the walk the Isle of Dogs has plenty of green space on offer with the Sir John McDougal and Island Gardens and Mudchute farm a short deviation from the Thames Path.
 There’s lots of fascinating history to uncover too – all shaped by the presence of the mighty Thames.
 There’s the historic Docklands Sailing Centre; St Paul’s (not that one); old wharf buildings once the centre for chemicals, paints, drugs and oils; the Ferry House Inn, the oldest building on the island; historic pumping stations and more.